tinyjin/lottie-thorvg/README.md

 # Lottie ThorVG for Flutter

+> [!WARNING]
+> This project had been deprecated and moved to a new repository, which is now primarily maintained by offical ThorVG Team.
+Please visit [thorvg.flutter](https://github.com/thorvg/thorvg.flutter) for further information.

 This Lottie for Flutter uses [ThorVG](https://github.com/thorvg/thorvg) as a renderer, provides a high performance and compact size.

 - 🖼️ Supports Lottie animation (JSON)